AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 λ f . f
 λ f . λ x . f x
 ```
 This only ceases to be a problem if you have some sort of typing discipline which can allow you to infer the number of arguments an expression expects.
-You can then assess eta-equivalence up to that number of arguments while also guaranteeing preservation of expected behavior up to the type of the full expression you're compressing.
+You can then assess extensional equivalence up to that number of arguments while also guaranteeing the preservation of expected behavior up to the type of the full expression you're compressing.
+This, of course, doesn't work on extensional equivalences which require some elimination principle to justify; e.g. the equivalence of merge sort with quicksort.
 This may be particularly relevant to incremental compression.

 ---